SeoDongOk/SeoDongOk/README.md

 ### Hi there, I'm DongOk Seo 👋

+You can check my [Portfolio Homepage]("portfolio-ten-psi-17.vercel.app") for more details

-1 year experience Frontend devloper in Blockchain Wallet.
+I worked as a Frontend and App Developer for 1 year in Blockchain Wallet development.
 <!--
 **SeoDongOk/SeoDongOk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.